Unlocking the `Why' of Buying: Introducing a New Dataset and Benchmark for Purchase Reason and Post-Purchase Experience: Related Work

 \subsection{Personalized Explanation Generation}

-Explainable recommendation~\cite{Zhang2020} has drawn considerable research attention.
-We limit our discussion to personalized, textual explanation generation, which aims to justify why the recommended item might match a user's interest.
-Ranking based generation~\cite{Li2021, Li2023b} selects explanations from a pre-generated candidate pool, where explanations could be represented as IDs.
-Template-based explanation~\cite{Zhang2024b, Wang2018b} selects candidate words to fill into a template sentence.
-Both approaches tend to generate generic explanations, lacking language flexibility and personalization.
+Existing approaches, such as ranking-based~\cite{Li2021, Li2023b} and template-based~\cite{Zhang2024b, Wang2018b}, tend to produce generic explanations with limited language flexibility and personalization.
 Natural language generation (NLG) is widely used to generate free-text explanations.
-Early studies fine-tuned seq2seq models like LSTM~\cite{Costa2018}, GRU~\cite{Li2017, Ni2019}, Transformer~\cite{Li2021b} and T5~\cite{liu2023} or GPT-2~\cite{Li2023}.
-Limited by the model capability, however, the generated explanations are often generic and not fluent~\cite{liu2023}.
-Recent work with powerful LLMs (e.g., ChatGPT~\cite{liu2023}) in zero or few-shot setups significantly improved quality.
+Early studies fine-tuned seq2seq models like LSTM~\cite{Costa2018}, GRU~\cite{Li2017, Ni2019}, Transformer~\cite{Li2021b}, T5~\cite{liu2023} or GPT-2~\cite{Li2023}.
+The results were often generic and not fluent~\cite{liu2023}.
+Recent work with powerful LLMs (e.g., ChatGPT~\cite{liu2023}) in zero or few-shot setups has significantly improved quality.
+However, effectively representing users and items remains a challenge for NLG-based methods, with most studies relying on textual descriptions or IDs~\cite{liu2023,Li2023}, with the latter limiting generalization to new IDs.

-A common challenge for NLG based methods is representing users and items.
-Most studies use textual descriptions of users (e.g., reviews) and items (e.g., title).
-User and item IDs are also considered~\cite{liu2023,Li2023}, which are helpful for capturing interactions while limiting generalization to new IDs.

-A shared challenge of all these approaches is how to systematically evaluate the generated personalized explanation, which we address by introducing a new dataset and benchmark.
+A shared challenge of all these approaches is systematically evaluating generated personalized explanations.
+In our work, we introduce purchase reason as a potential new form of explanation, and we collect a corresponding dataset and benchmark to facilitate research in this area.